swiftlang/swift-evolution/proposals/0128-unicodescalar-failable-initializer.md

 ## Impact on existing code

-As the initializers are now failable, it returns an optional, so optional unchaining or forced unwrapping needs to be used.
+The initializers are now failable, returning an optional, so optional unwrapping is necessary.

-The API changes include.
+The API changes include:

 ```swift
 public struct UnicodeScalar {